miruml/docs/api/models/client/docs/GitHubCommitter.md

 ### NewGitHubCommitter

-`func NewGitHubCommitter(id int64, login string, type_ string, htmlUrl string, avatarUrl string, ) *GitHubCommitter`
+`func NewGitHubCommitter(id int64, object string, login string, type_ string, htmlUrl string, avatarUrl string, ) *GitHubCommitter`

 NewGitHubCommitter instantiates a new GitHubCommitter object This constructor will assign default values to properties that have it defined,